 Time-wise, plan for at least two days of work.
 We recommend working with a buddy to stay on track.

 How to Remove Upper Kitchen Cabinets

-The tools and materials you’ll need to safely remove your upper kitchen cabinets include:
+The tools and materials you’ll need to safely remove cabinets from the wall include:

 - Pry bar or crowbar

 - Two putty knives

 - Utility knife

 - Reciprocating saw (if you’re also removing countertops or have unitized cabinets)